Izzi Dame: Early beginnings (2022–2024)

+The Culling (2025–present)

 In early 2025, Dame was accepted into The D'Angelo Family (Tony D'Angelo, Channing ‘Stacks’ Lorenzo, Adriana Rizzo and Luca Crusifino) when she was stalked by Shawn Spears, who was attempting to recruit her into his stable.
 On the February 11 episode of NXT, D'Angelo successfully defended his NXT North American Championship against Ridge Holland in a steel cage match (which was suggested by Dame herself to D'Angelo in the prior week).
 After the match, Dame turned on The D'Angelo Family and sided with Spears.
-Spears later The Culling stable alongside Dame, Brooks Jensen and Niko Vance.
+Spears later formed The Culling stable alongside Dame, Brooks Jensen and Niko Vance.
 In June, Dame attempted to recruit Tatum Paxley into The Culling.
 On the July 1 episode of NXT, Paxley and Dame defeated Zaria and NXT Women's North American and Speed Women's Champion Sol Ruca in a tag team match for Paxley to join The Culling.
 For pinning Ruca in the tag team match, Dame received a NXT Women's North American Championship match at NXT Great American Bash on July 12 but failed to defeat Ruca for the title.
 At Evolution on the following day, Dame and Paxley entered the 20-woman battle royal for a women's world championship match at Clash in Paris but the pair were immediately eliminated at the start of the match by Nia Jax.
-On the July 22 episode of NXT, The Culling (Spears, Vance, Dame and Paxley) defeated NXT Tag Team Champions Hank and Tank (Hank Walker and Tank Ledger), Zaria, and Ruca in an eight-person mixed tag team match in The Culling's first match as a whole stable.
+On the July 22 episode of NXT, The Culling defeated NXT Tag Team Champions Hank and Tank, Zaria, and Ruca in an eight-person mixed tag team match in The Culling's first match as a whole stable.

-At Gold Rush, Dame cost Paxley the title match against Jayne after Dame turned on Paxley by attacking her with the big boot.